mbr4477/blog/content/blog/2023/12/10/marcel-projections.md

 $$
 \alpha = \frac{3n_3 + 4n_2 + 5n_1}{3n_3 + 4n_2 + 5n_1 + 1200}
 $$
-where the 1200 essentially means we want to add 1200 weighted PA of league-level to the player’s weighted number of PA.
-The 1200 weighted PA is like 100 PA for each of the past three years since $3(100) + 4(100) + 5(100) = 1200$.
+where the 1200 essentially means we want to add 1200 weighted PAs of league-level performance to the player’s PAs.
+The 1200 weighted PAs is like 100 PA for each of the past three years since $3(100) + 4(100) + 5(100) = 1200$.

 > Juan Soto’s weighted PA is $3(196) + 4(654) + 5(664) = 6524$.
 His reliability score is then
 > $$